rocamocha/Fatecasted/Core Design/Character Cards.md

-> [!tip]- Character cards are the main attraction of Fatecasted.
+> [!tip]+ Character cards are the main attraction of Fatecasted.
 The following important values are displayed on a character card...
 >
 >
 > > [!info]+ Title